gholdys/radyjko-357/README.md

     wifi-password=<your WiFi password>
     stream-id=ye5kghkgcm0uv

-Besides the configuration file, the SD card will also need to store some MP3 files.
-At this point, only one is necessary: `jingle.mp3`.
+Besides the configuration file, the SD card will also need to store a MP3 file called `jingle.mp3`.
 This file will be played by the player before it is ready to play the stream.
-It improves the perceived performance as the device does need a few seconds to connect to the WiFi access point then to Revma host and start playing the stream.
-Without the jingle, you would hear only silence for a few seconds and that could be a bit confusing.
+It improves the perceived performance as the device does need a few seconds to connect to the WiFi access point, then to Revma host, parse the redirect response from Revma main server and then start playing the audio stream.
+Without the jingle, you would hear only silence for a few seconds and that could be a bit confusing - especially since the device has no screen or even blinking LEDs.